FatihKoz/DisposableBasic/README.md

 *For "Assignment" source type, Disposable Special/Extended module needs to be installed and active*

+*If you have less flights/pireps than expected displayed on map, check your laravel log for errors, widget simply skips records with faulty data and logs their details*

 ### Personal Stats

 Provides personal pirep statistics per pilot according to config options defined.